SwiftUI Bottom Toolbar and Placement API

 The Four Corners Pattern

-I wanted to place toolbar items in all four screen corners.
-This is common in file browsers (Files app), editing apps (Pages, TextEdit), and photo apps (Photos).
+I wanted toolbar items in all four screen corners.
+Common in file browsers (Files app), editing apps (Pages, TextEdit), and photo apps (Photos).
 Here's the simplest version:

 struct FourCornersDemo: View {